plblum/jivs/docs/API/Data_Type_Support/DataTypeFormatters_Service.md

 - the cultures registered with Jivs’ `CultureService`
 - the active culture at the time the value is formatted

-Register cultures and configure the supplied formatters within `createJivsServices()`.
+Customize the localization supplied formatters within `registerDataTypeFormatters()`.

 [See all Lookup Keys](http://jivs.peterblum.com/typedoc/enums/jivs-engine_DataTypes_Types_LookupKey.LookupKey.html).